Best Face Oil for Acne-Prone Skin – What Works & What to Avoid

 One of the main things most of the above oils have in common are high levels of linoleic acid.
 This makes them fast absorbing, light-feeling, and good at helping your skin barrier strengthen.
 This fatty acid profile is a hallmark of non-comedogenic oils for the face.

 It is entirely reasonable to buy one or two (or more) of the above oils and make a DIY mixture to try at home.
-Getting extra fancy or exotic may not make anything better and could potentially complicate the chances of a skin sensitivity.
-This is why patch testing is essential before using anything new.

 There are plenty of essential oils, exotic carrier oils, and specialized oils that are touted as having skin-clarifying and acne-fighting properties.
 Some of them have scientific evidence backing their claims.
 Others just have centuries of use in traditional or herbal medicinal practices.